undergrad-partner-school

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

-In 2024, this ratio at Flagler College was 14:1.
-That means that there were 14 times more students than teachers at this school.
-According to the most recent information, there are 306 faculty members at this school.
-Out of that number, there were 133 male and 159 female faculty members.
+In 2025, this ratio at Flagler College was 16:1.
+That means that there were 16 times more students than teachers at this school.
+The faculty of this school consists of 259 members, according to the most recent data reported.
+This number included 124 men and 135 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Flagler College.

 Student Population Diversity Graph